-Gamze Gürsoy is an incoming Assistant Professor at the Department of Biomedical Informatics at Columbia University and a Core Member at the New York Genome Center, starting January, 2022.
-She will also be affiliated with the Department of Computer Science.
-Her research group will develop tools to analyze and understand large-scale omics data in relation to diseases and phenotypes with a particular interest in developing privacy-preserving software, file formats, and pipelines that enable broad sharing and analysis of sensitive genotypic and phenotypic data in public servers.
-Dr. Gürsoy is also interested in developing tools to map the regulatory wiring of the chromatin to interrogate the regulatory variation affecting the molecular phenotypes associated with diseases.
-Much of her lab's work focuses on creating reproducible, efficient, easy-to-use, and cloud-ready tools for the broad biomedical community.
-The computational work in the lab will be supported by experimental approaches, creating opportunities for trainees in cross-disciplinary studies.
+Gamze Gürsoy is an Assistant Professor at the Department of Biomedical Informatics at Columbia University and a Core Member at the New York Genome Center.
+She is also affiliated with the Department of Computer Science.
+Her research group develops privacy-preserving tools to analyze and understand large-scale omics data in relation to diseases and phenotypes with a particular interest in developing software, file formats, and pipelines that enable broad sharing and analysis of sensitive genotypic and phenotypic data in public servers.
+Her lab also develops tools to map the regulatory wiring of the chromatin to interrogate the effect of three-dimensional organization of genomes on molecular phenotypes.
+The computational work in the lab is supported by experimental approaches, creating opportunities for trainees in cross-disciplinary studies.
 More information can be found here.